operation404/boneyard-template-tools/README.md

 - [ ] Create a new template subclass that represents a set operation on two or more templates.
 - [ ] Add functionality to live preview placing a template on the grid.
 - [ ] Expand collision methods to allow for template-template collision and token-token collision.
+- [ ] Add methods to give a template a function to run on all tokens that the template contains.
+Worth investigating if there are other useful automation tools I can provide for templates.